Fusion Quivers

 It will become clear after Definition \ref{definition:bicat-quiv}, why we call these morphisms over the identity.

 Clearly, quivers of rank $I$ and morphisms over the identity form a category $\Quiv_{I}$.

-The paths of a quiver carry two distinct algebraic structures \begin{definition} Let $Q$ be a (linear) quiver with vertices $I$ and $i,j \in I$. \begin{definitionlist} \item The \emph{space of paths of length $n$} in $Q$ from $i$ to $j$ is the vector space
+The paths of a quiver carry two distinct known algebraic structures, which are compared for instance in \cite{Simson}. \begin{definition} Let $Q$ be a (linear) quiver with vertices $I$ and $i,j \in I$. \begin{definitionlist} \item The \emph{space of paths of length $n$} in $Q$ from $i$ to $j$ is the vector space

 whose elements are called \emph{paths of length $n$}.
 An elementary tensor in this space is called a \emph{composed path} of length $n$ and denoted $\alpha_{n} \circ \ldots \circ \alpha_{1}$ with $t(\alpha_{i})=s(\alpha_{i+1})$ for all $i=1, \ldots, n-1$.
 In case we are given a basis of each $Q(i,j)$ (i.e. the quiver is a combinatorial quiver), the composed paths which consist of a composition of elements in the bases, are called \emph{basic paths}.
 The paths of length $0$ form the vector space $\Bbbk I$ with canonical basis $e_{i}$ with $i \in I$.